SamuelRousseaux/ASM_minilibc_2017/README.md

 ## Project
+Epitech 3rd year project.

-This 2nd year Epitech project consists of creating a dynamic ELF library to replace (to a certain extent) the standard.
+This project consists of creating a dynamic ELF library to replace (to a certain extent) the standard.

 It contains :